microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/save.png)

 You can confirm that this was successful by viewing the **Overview** tab and confirming that MiddleName is now present in the list of classified columns under the SalesLT schema.
+Select **X**.

 **Step 2 - Apply Dynamic Data Masking over the Name columns**